 ★ -preserve → once it has been determined that the output voxel will be part of the ROI, preserve the original ROI value of that voxel (and not some fraction of that value).
+This option also allows for "voting" - determine the ROI that would most fill that voxel.
 For example, if our ROI mask has values of "4":